-At the end of 2021, 89 rehabilitation programmes were available in Romanian Prisons: mostly in education, 18 psychological assistance programmes, 19 and social assistance programmes (NAP, 2022).
-20 According to the same source, in 2021, 340,970 attendances to programmes and activities for social reintegration were registered.
+At the end of 2021, 89 rehabilitation programmes were available in Romanian Prisons: mostly in education, psychological assistance programmes, and social assistance programmes (NAP, 2022).
+According to the same source, in 2021, 340,970 attendances to programmes and activities for social reintegration were registered.
 In other words, each person attends, on average, 15 programmes and rehabilitation activities sessions in one year, which means a little more than one attendance each month.
-21 programmes, out of which 10 for minors, 2 for young people, 4 for women.